The Locker Key

 “And Jake, for Chrissake be careful.
 This is bad-ass shit no matter how you slice it.”

-Tony and Jake get up and they shake hands.
-Jake sits back down.
-He turns and stares out the window wondering what the hell is going on.
-In a few minutes, he is on his bike and riding around downtown.
-He enters the downtown subway stations, the bus, and finally the train station.
-In each of these places, he is careful not to be too obvious.
-He simply walks on by, glancing casually at the numbers on the lockers and looking around to see if anybody is watching them.
+Corelli and Jake got up and shook hands.
+Jake sat back down after Corelli left.
+He turned and stared out the window wondering what the hell was going on.
+A few minutes later, he was on his bike and riding around downtown.
+He entered the downtown subway stations, the bus terminal, and finally the train station.
+In each of these places, he was careful not to be too obvious.
+He simply walked past, glancing casually at the numbers on the lockers and looking around to see if anybody was watching them.

-At Union Station, Jake finally spies a locker with the same number and no key in it.
-He quickly walks on by.
-He ducks into a magazine store and watches the locker for a while.
-There’s nothing unusual going on there.
-Jake pulls his wallet out of his shoulder bag and walks toward the lockers.
-At the locker next to the locker for which he has the key, he opens the door, slips his bag in, drops in a quarter, closes the locker back up and walks away.
-He goes to a coffee shop and sits at the counter watching his lockers.
+At Union Station, Jake finally spied a locker with the same number and no key in it.
+He quickly walked on by.
+He ducked into a magazine store and watched the locker for a while.
+There was nothing unusual going on there.
+Jake pulled quarter out of his pocket, then walked toward the lockers.
+At the locker next to the locker for which he had the key, he opened the door and closed it then dropped in a quarter and took the key.
+He walked to a coffee shop and sat at the counter watching both lockers.

-Half an hour later, the rush hour begins and the crowds start to fill the place.
-Convinced that nobody is watching.
-Jake goes to the lockers.
-He opens his and takes out his shoulder bag.
-Then he quickly opens the other one.
-There is only a small computer case in it.
-He takes the case.
-He notices that it is heavy.
-He walks away as nonchalantly as he can.
+Fifteen minute later, the rush hour began and the crowds started to fill the place.
+Convinced that nobody was watching.
+Jake went to the lockers.
+He inserted the key into the empty locker and then he quickly opened the one next to it.
+There was only a soft-sided computer case in it.
+He took the case.
+He noticed that it was heavy.
+He walked away as nonchalantly as he could.

-At Jake’s house that evening, the computer case sits on his desk.
-Jake sits at the desk chair staring at it.
-He takes a long slug of the beer in his hand.
-He lays the case down on its side and unzips the top.
-Inside is a PC Notebook computer.
+At Jake’s house that evening, the computer case sat on his desk.
+Jake sat at the desk chair staring at it.
+He took a long slug of the beer in his hand.
+He laid the case down on its side and unzipped it.
+Inside was a PC Notebook computer.
 A very sleek, modern one.
-No brand name that he can see.
-There are also several mini-discs with handwritten labels in plastic sleeves.
-There is also another plastic case with what appears to be a large computer chip inside.
-The chip is bright orange.
-On the top right-hand corner of the chip case is a small Post-It note with 6-G Beta (02) 06/13/22 written on it.
-Jake puts this stuff aside and starts exploring the other pouches.
-In one he finds the AC adapter for the computer and a thin trackpad.
-In another, he finds several documents from an offshore bank in the Cayman Islands.
-One is a statement from a bank in the Grand Caymans.
-It shows a balance of $5,342,600.00.
-Scribbled in the top corner of the statement is a 15-digit authorization number.
-There is also an envelope filled with what looks to be thousand-dollar US bills.
-Jake is quickly putting all this together.
-“Holy shit.” he mumbles to himself.
+No brand name that he could see.
+There were also several mini-discs with handwritten labels in plastic sleeves.
+There was also another plastic case with what appeared to be a large computer chip inside.
+The chip was bright orange and in a thick plastic case.
+On the top right-hand corner of the chip case is a small Post-It note with 6-G Beta (02) 06/13/24 written on it.
+Jake put this stuff aside and looked back in the pouch.
+He found the AC adapter for the computer and a thin trackpad.
+He also found several documents from an offshore bank in the Cayman Islands.
+One was a statement from a bank in the Grand Caymans.
+It showed a balance of $5,342,600.00.
+Scribbled in the top corner of the statement was a 15-digit authorization number.
+There was also an envelope filled with what looked to be thousand-dollar US bills, maybe fifty of them.
+Jake was quickly putting all this together.
+“Holy shit.” he mumbled to himself.

-Jake plugs in the computer and fires it up.
-He is taken aback at how quickly it comes to life.
-There is a fan which is cooling it, and it sounds quite loud.
-A number of files instantly appear on the desktop.
-He clicks on the one entitled Project Turbo Presentation.
-He clicks on it.
-Suddenly a viewer comes up and Marlowe appears sitting in an office of some sort.
-Behind him is a large window of smoked glass.
+He plugged in the computer, farted around with the keys until he found the starter.
+He was taken aback at how quickly it came to life.
+There was a fan which was cooling it, and it sounded quite loud.
+A number of files instantly appeared on the desktop.
+He clicked on the one entitled Project Turbo Presentation.
+He clicked on it.
+Suddenly a viewer came up and Marlowe appeared sitting in an office of some sort.
+Behind him was a large window of smoked glass.

-As Marlowe continues to talk the demands are displayed over his shoulder.
+As Marlowe continued to talk the demands are displayed over his shoulder.

 “Our demands are simple.
 1. Thirty-three percent of all profits in perpetuity.
 2. A five percent ongoing research and development allotment, and 3.
 A signing bonus of $1.2 billion dollars US.
 Gentlemen, please consider this offer very carefully.
 The future of the computer industry is riding on it, perhaps even the future of the world.
 If you are interested please send an email to the address below indicating such.
 We’ll take it from there.”

-An hour later, Jake is sitting with Tony Corelli in his east-side apartment.
+An hour later, Jake was sitting with Corelli in his east-side apartment.
 They have just watched the video.

 “Who the hell is this dude?”
 Corelli said.
 “He’s not any kind of bad guy.”